Call now in confidence immediate help & advice 24/7

 It can be hard to tell your employer that you are suffering from addiction and need to enter rehab.

-However, by coordinating with your employer in advance, they will be able to help you during your temporary absence.
+However, by coordinating with your employer in advance, they will be able to help you during your temporary absence at rehab.

-Additionally, the Employment Rights Act 1996 protects employees from discrimination in the workplace, should you be worried about potential unfair treatment due to your illness.
+Additionally, the Employment Rights Act 1996 protects employees from discrimination in the workplace, should you be worried about potential unfair treatment due to your illness and rehab need.

 Additionally, it is important to communicate why you are entering rehab.